-A similar behavior is obtained when searching for the rotated IC.
-In Figure 17 the mean recognition time of the four approaches for each orientation of the IC is shown.
+For the most methods, a similar behavior is obtained when searching for the rotated IC.
+In Figure 18 the mean recognition time of the six approaches for each orientation of the IC is shown.
 What should be noted is that the more the IC is rotated relatively to the reference orientation the longer the computation time of the normalized cross correlation.
-Obviously, the implementation of [7] does not scan the whole orientation range at the highest pyramid level before the matches are traced through the pyramid but starts with a narrow angle range close to the reference orientation.
+Obviously, the implementation of [Matrox, 2001] does not scan the whole orientation range at the highest pyramid level before the matches are traced through the pyramid but starts with a narrow angle range close to the reference orientation.
 The adjacent orientations are not scanned until no matches could be found in the angle range close to the reference orientation.
-Thus, the computation time of the normalized cross correlation shown in Figure 16 is not directly comparable to the other approaches, because the orientation range of $[-30^\circ;+30^\circ]$ or $[0^{\circ}; +360^{\circ}]$ is not really scanned, i.e., a comparable computation time would be still higher.
+Thus, the computation time of the normalized cross correlation shown in Figures 17 and 18 is not directly comparable to the other approaches, because the orientation range of $[-30^\circ;+30^\circ]$ or $[0^\circ;+360^\circ]$ is not really scanned, i.e., a comparable computation time would be still higher.
+Because of this implementation property, a fair comparison regarding the computation time can be achieved by rotating the object for all orientations within the entire angle range and computing the average recognition time of the normalized cross correlation.
+The consequence is, that the computation of the normalized cross correlation is not faster, as we would suppose when we look at the Figures and at Table 1, but it is approximately 4 times slower than the sum of absolute differences as we would expect it when looking at the corresponding formulas of the two approaches.

-Figure 16.
-Computation time of the different approaches on a 400 MHz Pentium II using the shifted IC (a) with angle restriction to $[-30^{\circ};+30^{\circ}]$ and (b) without angle restriction.
+Figure 17: Computation time of the different approaches on a 400 MHz Pentium II using the shifted IC (a) with angle restriction to $[-30^{\circ};+30^{\circ}]$ and (b) without angle restriction.